This is a mango peanut butter smoothie that is high in protein and also has an interesting combination of ingredients.

 Ingredients

-- 1 cup/150g fresh mango slices
+- 1 cup frozen mango slices

-- 2 tbsp smooth peanut butter unsweetened
+- 2 tbsp smooth peanut butter (unsweetened)

 - 1 small scoop of protein powder